AymanOmara/FeedMe/README.md

 - RxCocoa
 - RxSwift
 - Reachability
+- Gesture Recognizer

 # Code Speciation
 - Architectural design pattern MVVM
 - used Single tone design patterns for network and local manager
 - used API:theMealDb.com
+- Used Core Data to store the Favorite